This document defines policies for the UT Virtual (UT-V) service from ITS and is supplemental to the UT-V SLA.

-- Requests for OS Drive restoration must be made through a Footprints ticket which can be submitted via the ITS Help and Service Desk.
+- Requests for OS drive restoration must be made through a Footprints ticket which can be submitted via the ITS Helpdesk.

-- Data stored on VMSU cannot be recovered by UT-V administrators.
+- Data stored on Mid-Tier Performance Storage (Tier 2) cannot be recovered by UT-V administrators.

 - UT-V does not provide VM-specific OS or system-level administration.

 - UT-V is not designed to provide disaster recovery capabilities.

 - UT-V does not integrate with any non-ITS owned hardware.

 - Customers must provide the media and license keys for any OS or applications.